-- Activities: Kayaking, snorkelling, tennis and classes in yoga and aqua aerobics – but nothing offered for free.
+- Activities: Kayaking, snorkeling, tennis, and classes in yoga and aqua aerobics – but nothing is offered for free.
 Also, beach volleyball and ping pong.
 Onsite art gallery, L’Atelier, provides displays and workshops.

 Sofitel Tahiti Ia Ora Beach Resort – Food and Drink

-- Restaurants: Le Carré Restaurant (40 47 07 23) – fine-dining alongside the water.
-Intimate, with extensive wine list and impressive menu offering French and Polynesian flavours • La Plantation Restaurant (40 47 07 73) – open-air and casual.
+- Restaurants: Le Carré Restaurant – Fine-dining alongside the water.
+Intimate, with an extensive wine list and impressive menu offering French and Polynesian flavors • La Plantation Restaurant – Open-air and casual.
 In tropical gardens and alongside a fish pond.
 International cuisine and themed buffet nights.
 For breakfast and dinner only.

-- Lounge/Bars: L’Astrolabe Bar – recently renovated lounge bar with fetching Polynesian décor.
+- Lounge/Bars: L’Astrolabe Bar – Recently renovated lounge bar with a fetching Polynesian décor.
 Popular with local workers for signature cocktails.
-Open from 4pm to midnight • Le Puna Bar – poolside, for snacks and all sorts of cocktails, wines and beers.
+Open from 4 pm to midnight • Le Puna Bar – Poolside, for snacks and all sorts of cocktails, wines, and beers.